retroroo/FAITHgba/README.md

 # That seems hard, how else can I help?
-I refuse to accept donations until the game is released, until then please bug me to finish it.
+There are support links in my profile.
 Im known for procrastinating, and knowing a game is wanted motivates me.
+Sharing this project on social media would also help.

+Many thanks